7 Best Fender Stratocasters (2023) Strats For Every Budget!

 Getting your hands on a quality Stratocaster doesn’t have to cost a fortune any more.
 Squier’s Affinity Series models are built to a high standard, and offer the looks and sound the Strat is so famous for, at a wallet friendly price.

-Squier is Fender’s budget import brand, and in years gone by, their reputation wasn’t exactly stellar – but things have recently taken a huge turn for the better.
-This Squier Affinity Series HSS Stratocaster, for example, has one of the best looking finishes ever applied to a Strat, with a stunning flamed maple veneer painted in Sienna Sunburst
+Squier is Fender’s budget import brand, and in years gone by their reputation wasn’t exactly stellar.
+But things have recently taken a huge turn for the better.
+This Squier Affinity Series HSS Stratocaster, for example, has one of the best-looking finishes ever applied to a Strat, with a stunning flamed-maple veneer painted in Sienna Sunburst.

 The neck and fretboard were both maple.
 The neck had a full C profile, which was chunkier than we’d have expected on a non-vintage style guitar, especially one aimed at new players.
-Despite the girth, we found that it felt good, and as the back felt almost unfinished, it played fast.
+Despite the girth, we found that it felt good and, as the back felt almost unfinished, it played fast.

-This particular model had 2 single coil pickups, and a humbucker in the bridge position.
+This particular model had 2 single-coil pickups, and a humbucker in the bridge position.
 We actually find that this is a more versatile setup for a beginner, particularly when it’s their only guitar, as it gives you a bit of the best of both worlds.
-All 3 pickups had ceramic magnets, and as expected they were super hot.
+All 3 pickups had ceramic magnets and, as expected, they were super hot.
 Tones were bright and punchy, but didn’t ever feel brittle.

 The setup was once again a pleasant surprise.
 We’ve played some Squiers that needed a fair bit of work before they were considered players, but there’s nothing wrong whatsoever with the factory setup on this Affinity Strat.
-The action was set at a medium height, and we found that the tuners performed well, keeping tuning stability strong throughout the test.
+The action was set at a medium height and we found that the tuners performed well, keeping tuning stability strong throughout the test.

 Editor's Choice